Computing Policies That Account For The Effects Of Human Agent Uncertainty During Execution In Markov Decision Processes: H-B B Branch And Bound Details

-If we optimize the MDP associated to the original set of probabilities (before reducing), that results in a stochastic policy in the MDP, lets call this policy A. This same policy distribution as policy A for any state can be chosen in case when all the probabilities are reduced.
-So the optimal policy value in the reduced probability case will be atleast as good as the value of policy A. So the value of a state with the optimal policy after the probabilities of the partial policy are reduced will always be greater than or equal to the optimal policy value for the same state with the original probabilities of the partial policy.
+If we optimize the MDP associated to the original set of probabilities (before reducing), that results in a stochastic policy in the MDP, lets call this policy A. This same policy distribution as policy A can be chosen for the case when all the action probabilities of the partial-policy are reduced.
+Let policy B So the optimal policy value in the reduced probability case will be atleast as good as the value of policy A. So the value of a state with the optimal policy after the probabilities of the partial policy are reduced will always be greater than or equal to the optimal policy value for the same state with the original probabilities of the partial policy.
+Having made the generic statement of the upperbound, let's now connect it to the search process of H-B\&B.